Benjamin Graham Net Worth: Full Bio & Investor Profile

 Disclosure: Our content isn't financial advice.
 Do your due diligence and speak to your financial advisor before making any investment decision.
 We may earn money from products reviewed.
 (Learn more)

 Naturally, many investors are curious about Benjamin Graham’s net worth.
-In this article, we’ll investigate his net worth and how we built it
+In this article, we’ll investigate his net worth and how he built it.

 Benjamin Graham was an American economist and professional investor.
-He was born on May 8, 1894, in London, England, and passed away on September 21, 1976, in New York City, United States.
+He was born on May 9, 1894, in London, England, and passed away on September 21, 1976, in France.

-Graham is widely regarded as the father of value investing, and his strategies and principles continue to influence investors today.
+Graham is the father of value investing, and his strategies and principles continue to influence investors today.
 He is the author of several books, including the classic text “The Intelligent Investor,” which is considered one of the most important books on investing ever written.

 Graham’s ideas have helped shape the way many investors approach the stock market, and his legacy continues to be celebrated by investors around the world.